 What makes the God of Christianity particularly Christian is that we believe that God is “Triune.”
 That is, we believe in the Father, the Son, and the Spirit.
 This is one of the biggest “stumbling blocks” or obstacles to Jews or Muslims becoming Christians because they believe it violates the command to believe in one God.
 That phrase “stumbling block” is mentioned in 1 Corinthians 1:23, and although it’s addressing how hard it is to believe that Jesus is the Lord, it expresses the same sentiment about the difficulty of believing in what Jesus and his disciples taught: “we preach Christ crucified, a stumbling block to Jews and folly to non-jews.”
 At the time the Apostle Paul was writing to the Corinthians, much as it is today, Jews believed in one God, and non-jews believed in all kinds of gods; and neither of them could accept Jesus.
 Then, just as it is today, religious people can’t accept Jesus because it goes against everything they think they know about God, and non-religious intelligent people also can’t accept Jesus because He doesn’t make any sense to them.

 No one who knows Scripture well would say that the concept of God existing as one God in three persons is easy to understand.
 In fact, it’s more than difficult: it’s impossible to understand.
 I’m not exaggerating.
-Believing in this triune God takes a miracle of spiritual rebirth and God-given faith.
+Believing in this triune God takes a miracle of spiritual rebirth and God-given faith, according to the Bible.
 The Trinity is perhaps the hardest teaching in Christianity.
 If you’re new to this idea, my goal is not necessarily to convince you about the Trinity here, but to encourage you to study the whole Bible, because I believe you also will become confident that the doctrine of the Trinity is absolutely what the Bible teaches us.
 In fact, I think you’ll find that the “stumbling block” and “folly” of Jesus and the Trinity is the very foundation of faith in God.